Senior data scientist building experiment tracking tools for ML projects at https://neptune.ai

 In this architecture, convolutions with upsampled filters are used for tasks that involve dense prediction.
 Segmentation of objects at multiple scales is done via atrous spatial pyramid pooling.
 Finally, DCNNs are used to improve the localization of object boundaries.
 Atrous convolution is achieved by upsampling the filters through the insertion of zeros or sparse sampling of input feature maps.

-, objects are classified and localized using a bounding box and semantic segmentation that classifies each pixel into a set of categories.
+In this architecture, objects are classified and localized using a bounding box and semantic segmentation that classifies each pixel into a set of categories.
 Every region of interest gets a segmentation mask.
 A class label and a bounding box are produced as the final output.
 The architecture is an extension of the Faster R-CNN.
 The Faster R-CNN is made up of a deep convolutional network that proposes the regions and a detector that utilizes the regions.

 Here is an image of the result obtained on the COCO test set.